 In FullContact for Mac, click on the Updates tab on the left-hand side.

-In FullContact for iOS, click on the Updates tab on the left-hand side.
+In FullContact for iOS, click on the Activity tab in the lower-middle part of the app.
+After that, you will see the Updates tab in the left-hand side.

 In FullContact for Android, click the Activity tab and then select the Updates tab.

-There are a variety of different reasons why we may not be able to find information for your contacts - either your contact(s) has (have) a low social presence, he/she has elected not hide public information (i.e. he/she only has private social media accounts), etc.
+There are a variety of different reasons why we may not be able to find information for your contacts - either your contacts have a low social presence or they have selected to hide public information (i.e. he/she only has private social media accounts), etc.

-Additionally, keep in mind that with a Basic (free) FullContact account, we are only searching your contacts once per month for updates.
-If we can't find information based off of the contact's email addresses, we will search his or her Twitter handles (if the Twitter handle has been added).
-In other words, there must be an email address and / or a Twitter handle in order for us to conduct a search for updates.
+Keep in mind that with a Basic (free) FullContact account, we are only searching your contacts once per month for updates.
+If we can't find information based off of the contact's email addresses, we will search their Twitter handles (if the Twitter handle has been added).
+There must be an email address and/or a Twitter handle in order for us to conduct a search for updates.
 If you think there may be an issue with the updates feature in your FullContact account, please email our Support team.

 We will automatically search for duplicate contacts in your FullContact account.
 If we have very high confidence the two contacts are the exact same, we will automatically merge them for you (to undo merged contacts, head over to the History section of your Web app.
 Otherwise, we will flag contacts in the Duplicates section of your account, giving you the opportunity to merge (or dismiss) the contacts found:

 When contacts are merged, we include information from all versions of the contact (in other words, information is not excluded when contacts are merged).
 To edit your newly merged contacts, hop over to the History section.